Construction and classification of crystalline topological superconductor and insulators in three-dimensional

 \subsubsection{Summary}

-In this section, we summarize all obstruction and trivialization free block-states and the ultimate classification of 3D topological crystalline insulators in $T_h$-symmetric systems, with spinless and spin-1/2 fermions.
+In this section, we summarize all obstruction and trivialization-free block states and the ultimate classification of 3D topological crystalline insulators in $T_h$-symmetric systems, with spinless and spin-1/2 fermions.

-For spinless fermions, the ultimate classification is $\mathbb{Z}_4\times\mathbb{Z}_2^3$, with the following root phases: \begin{enumerate}[1.] \item 2D $U^f(1)\times\mathbb{Z}_2$ bSPT phase decoration on each 2D block $\sigma_2$; \item 2D Kitaev's $E_8$ state decoration on each 2D block $\sigma_2$; \item Haldane chain decoration on each 1D block $\tau_2$; \item 0D block-states characterizing the parity of $U^f(1)$ charge and reflection eigenvalues $\pm$, with nontrivial extension. \end{enumerate}
+For spinless fermions, the ultimate classification is $\mathbb{Z}_4\times\mathbb{Z}_2^3$, with the following root phases: \begin{enumerate}[1.] \item 2D $U^f(1)\times\mathbb{Z}_2$ bSPT phase decoration on each 2D block $\sigma_2$; \item 2D Kitaev's $E_8$ state decoration on each 2D block $\sigma_2$; \item Haldane chain decoration on each 1D block $\tau_2$; \item 0D block states characterizing the parity of $U^f(1)$ charge and reflection eigenvalues $\pm$, with nontrivial extension. \end{enumerate}

-For spin-1/2 fermions, the ultimate classification is $\mathbb{Z}_8\times\mathbb{Z}_2^3$, with the following root phases: \begin{enumerate}[1.] \item 2D monolayer Chern insulator and $U^f(1)\times\mathbb{Z}_2$ fSPT phases decoration on each 2D block $\sigma_2$, with nontrivial extension: bilayer Chern insulators should be extended to the root phase of 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phases; \item 2D Kitaev's $E_8$ state decoration on each 2D block $\sigma_2$; \item 0D bSPT mode as block-state; \item 0D block-state with $U^f(1)$ charge $n\equiv2~(\mathrm{mod}~4)$. \end{enumerate}
+For spin-1/2 fermions, the ultimate classification is $\mathbb{Z}_8\times\mathbb{Z}_2^3$, with the following root phases: \begin{enumerate}[1.] \item 2D monolayer Chern insulator and $U^f(1)\times\mathbb{Z}_2$ fSPT phases decoration on each 2D block $\sigma_2$, with nontrivial extension: bilayer Chern insulators should be extended to the root phase of 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phases; \item 2D Kitaev's $E_8$ state decoration on each 2D block $\sigma_2$; \item 0D bSPT mode as block state; \item 0D block state with $U^f(1)$ charge $n\equiv2~(\mathrm{mod}~4)$. \end{enumerate}